librato/taxonomy/Part2/traditional/free_open/monoliths/system/monit.md

 ### Analysis capabilities
 None to speak of.
 Monit was designed to either alert an operator to an error state, or to take immediate automated corrective action when an error state is detected.
-The monit daemon runs a local HTTP server which will output system state in XML, and there are a few open source scripts out there that will scrape this data and summarize it, or forward it to systems like Ganglia or Librato (see: https://github.com/karmi/monittr).
+The Monit daemon runs a local HTTP server which will output system state in XML, and there are a few open source scripts out there that will scrape this data and summarize it, or forward it to systems like Ganglia or Librato (see: https://github.com/karmi/monittr).
 There is also a commercial